Delhi polls: AAP releases manifesto with focus on health, education and electricity

 "AAP will continue effort for passage of Delhi Jan Lokpal Bill if it comes to power after February 8 polls," he added.

-Also, if reelected, the AAP-led Delhi government will run pilot project to allow markets to open 24 hours.
+Also, if reelected, the AAP-led Delhi government will run a pilot project to allow markets to open 24 hours.

 Focusing on quality education, the AAP said it will provide spoken English classes while introducing patriotism curriculum in Delhi schools.